 A cookie is a small piece of text that websites you visit send to your browser that allows the website to remember information about your visit, such as your preferred language and other choices, to facilitate your next visit and make the site more useful to you.
 Cookies play a very important role and contribute to improving the user’s browsing experience.

 Types of cookies

-Cookies used on the web
+Cookies used on the site

-The University of Granada website uses Google Analytics, a web analytics service developed by Google, which allows measurement and analysis of navigation on web pages.
+The University of Granada website uses Google Analytics, a web analytics service developed by Google, which allows the measurement and analysis of navigation on web pages.
 In your browser you can see the cookies from this service.
-According to the previous classification, these are session and analysis cookies.
+According to the previous classification, these are first-party, session and analysis cookies.

 How to modify your cookie settings

 You can restrict, block or delete cookies from the University of Granada or any other website, using your browser.
 The process is different in each browser, and the Help function will show you how to do it.